MJones180/pytorch_model_in_c/README.md

 # PyTorch Model in C

 I know having two completely separate folders is bad etiquette, but it is just a tad bit easier.
+The reason for this is TorchScript requires C++ while ONNX is just in C.

 ## TorchScript